Single on His Masters Voice, May 1965, double-sided hit with the B-side, Summertime. Released May 1965, charted in June.

 Thanks to Staffan Olander at PopMusicInfo.

 References: 1.
-Freddie & The Dreamers story and discography at British Beat Boom.
+Freddie & The Dreamers from British Beat Boom [archived page].
 2. Data at PopMusicInfo.com 3.
 Goldmine Price Guide to 45 rpm Records (listing of Mercury #72428).
 4. Data and images at 45Cat: the UK export-only 45, the UK EP and the US single.
 5. Billboard Hot 100 in April 24, 1965 edition [Google books].